Outbound Exchange: Frequently Asked Questions

 - Can I take major courses at the host institution?

-Yes, you can take Major courses, Core Business courses, and Gen Ed courses while abroad.
+Yes, you can take Major courses, Core Business courses, limited Specialization courses, and Gen Ed courses while abroad.
 Please note that some schools have restrictions on the number of Gen Ed courses exchange students can take, or what type of major courses are offered at the partner school.
 Fisher also provides guidelines on the courses you are able to take, or what courses you cannot take abroad.
 This will differ depending on your major, and will require consultation with an academic advisor to confirm your specific situation.

 For further information, refer to the “UG Guideline for Course Selections” (page 2).